 The attention-restoration theory

 On the other hand, the attention restoration theory suggests that the modern urban environment requires us to constantly pay attention to our surroundings, while picking up on salient details and filtering out unimportant distractors.
 Doing this nonstop extracts a cognitive toll, and causes us to experience mental fatigue.

 Under this theory, natural environments are considered to be ‘restorative’, because they allow for relatively automatic engagement of our attention, which is less mentally taxing than an urban environment.
 As such, exposure to natural elements facilitates rest, and gives our cognitive system a chance to recover from its daily work.

 Overall, there is no consensus regarding which theory provides the best explanation for the positive impact of plants.
 Furthermore, there’s the possibility that neither theory is entirely right, or that the correct theory involves some combination of the two, especially since the two theories are relatively similar overall, as they both assume that we are better adapted to living in a natural environment, as opposed to an urban one.

 The important thing to remember is that regardless of the reason why it happens, exposure to plants and to natural environments has a significant, positive effect on people, in terms of improving various aspects of their health, wellbeing, and productivity.
 In the next section, we will learn how you can take advantage of this effect in the best way possible.

 How to benefit from having plants in your workspace

 Which plants work best

 Research shows two important things with regard to which plants you should choose:

 - In general, the greatest improvement in wellbeing comes from having a number of small, green, slightly scented plants.

-- In addition, you will like benefit from having a combination of foliage plants together with some flowering plants, as opposed to having only foliage plants.
+- In addition, you will likely benefit from having a combination of foliage plants together with some flowering plants, as opposed to having only foliage plants.